Megan-0401/browser-quiz-game/README.md

     -   On mobile, buttons are stacked on top of one another
     -   On desktop (/tablet), buttons are displayed in a 2x2 grid
 -   The message and `next question` button will appear underneath the question div
+-   The `50/50` button will appear on the right side of the question div

 ### TypeScript